 A so-called Public Toolset is available for the general public.
-The Public Toolset has been developed for a “virtual airport”, with the aim to illustrate the basic concepts of airport noise mapping.
+The Public Toolset has been developed for a “virtual airport” to illustrate the basic concepts of airport noise mapping.
 To this end, a set of traffic scenarios has been included, which the user can visualise and for which relevant information on the essential components (aircraft operations, tracks, noise contours, populated areas, etc.) can be displayed.

 Figure 1.
 Example of a scenario included in the public version of the Noise Management Toolset

 Apart from the Public Toolset, limited to the illustration of basic concepts, a premium version (the Noise Management Toolset) has been developed.
 It addresses users' needs such as land-use planners, policymakers, airport staff, universities, etc. These users will want to generate their own scenarios at an actual airport, e.g., designing an intervention and assessing its effect on noise exposure and impact.
 Registration is required to obtain access to this advanced version of the NMT.

 As the first step, an authorised person (here called the Airport Owner) shall request the inclusion of an airport in the NMT database, following the procedure described on the NMT website.
 This person shall have the permissions required to publish the information relevant to the noise calculations at that airport.
 The Airport Owner shall provide a dataset with which the NMT Administrator can generate the single event database and configure the system to include the new airport.
 This dataset will include information on the runway(s), standard flight routes (tracks), aircraft fleet, populated areas, etc. Once this database is ready, the airport will be available in the NMT, and the Airport Owner can invite additional users to register for the new airport.
 Each NMT user will have access to all functionalities of the NMT for the virtual airport and the airport(s) they have been assigned to.